PhantomInsights/subreddit-analyzer/README.md

 ## Word Clouds

-For creating word clouds we will use the `word_cloud` library, which makes it very easy.
+For creating word clouds we will use the `wordcloud` library, which makes it very easy.
 The first thing to do is to load the tokens or entities datasets.

 ```python
 # No special flags required.